Khrameeva-Lab/contact-hunter/README.md

           <li>python</li>
         </ul>

-1. Create new conda environment.
+1. Create a new conda environment.
 2. Install from PyPI using pip to the environment.
   ```sh
    pip install contact-hunter